 Psychedelic mushrooms have the potential to be toxic when taken at very high doses.
 But even then, it is rarely ever lethal.
 There is a much higher chance of you dying of painkillers, anti- depressants, salt or alcohol.
 Magic mushrooms rarely pose a risk, unless of course you have a condition like schizophrenia and face the risk of triggering an episode.

 Wow!
 There are a LOT of myths out there!

-As long as you’re armed with good information, your magic mushroom experience will likely be very enjoyable and perfectly safe.
-There are legions of people that have had a great experience with shrooms; some people have even had such positive experiences, they went on to change their lives for the better!
+As long as you’re armed with good information and you have a good eye for spotting myths, your experience with magic mushrooms will likely be very enjoyable and perfectly safe.
+There are legions of people that have had a great shroom trips; some people have even had such positive experiences, they went on to change their lives for the better!
 But even so, approach magic mushrooms with humility and without fear and plan to have a safe, mind-altering trip.
 Have fun!

 Psychedelic mushrooms aren’t just for tripping anymore.
 Researchers are garnering evidence that medical psilocybin may help deliver a surprising number of benefits; from boosting creativity, […]

 First Shroom Trip?
 Some Do’s and Don’ts to Enjoy the Best Trip!

 Are you considering a shroom, but unsure how to go about it?
 Could shrooms be dangerous?
 How can you have the best trip possible?
 Are […]

 Everyone knows psilocibin is a great way to get introduced to the magic of psychadelics, but is there more to psilocibin than just a trip? […]